 Iraq is a majority Islamic country that consequently cares deeply about peace.
 Iraq shares its largest borders with Syria, Turkey, Iran, Saudi Arabia and Jordan, and is geographically close to Israel.
 The government is at peace with all surrounding ones.
 But the Iraqi people remain want of stability and prosperity anyway, after the most challenging two decades in the nation's history.

 There's great hope around the world that Iraq might one day develop into a desirable place to live.
 There have been significant developments creating a representative government and investing in infrastructure.
 But the population has endured civil disobedience, roaming gangs, and incursions from foreign states, including NATO and competing regional countries.

-There are plenty of natural resources in Iraq that contribute to the country's prosperity.
-However, Iraq must develop the rest of it its economy to successfully halt the flow of refugees.
-The population must safely participate in a growing global economy to end homelessness and reverse migration into Europe, Asia and surrounding states.
+There are natural resources in Iraq that can contribute to the country's prosperity.
+However, Iraq must develop the rest of it its economy as well.
+The population must be able to earn enough to support their needs.
+Welfare and employment may be very important to successfully halt the flow of refugees into other countries and continents.
+The population must safely and enjoyably participate in a growing global economy to end homelessness and reverse migration into Europe, Asia and surrounding states.